SEO LvL Score methodology

 Where the data comes from

 - Deterministic.
-Given the same input data, the same score comes out every time.
+Same inputs → same score.
 We don't tune scores per-domain, per-user, or per-tier.

 How often it updates